edwardcallow/tesco-jargon/m.md

 > See [Call Mr Robinson](c.md#call-mr-robinson).

 #### Multiskilling
-Training and working on another department to your own.
-Most commonly checkouts, to provide support at busy periods.
+Training and working on another department to your own, most commonly checkouts, to provide support at busy periods.

 #### MyAccount
 Self-service login details for all staff.
 Used to access Inform, Yammer and store apps.